Kishan-kr/alpha/frontend/README.md

 - need to protect the orders routes in FE side [done]
 - protect profile routes too [done]

-- need to add shiprocket checkout or payment integration [IMP]
+- need to add shiprocket checkout or payment integration [done]

 - If a guest user at bag page fills address and verifies otp, his bag items gets fetched from DB and bag state gets updated [done] [issue]
 - fixed the above by removing isLoggedIn dependency state from effect